-Beyond God's amazing love for that individual, God's kingdom is expanded; virtue abounds, stability occurs inside a family; children are happier with a saved parent; a marriage is enriched; priorities are made right, a little more Light dispels darkness.
+Beyond God's amazing love for that individual, God's kingdom is expanded, virtue abounds, stability occurs inside a family, children are happier with a saved parent, a marriage is enriched, priorities are made right, and a little more Light dispels darkness.

 Leading someone to Christ is the single-most virtuous act an individual could carry out.